2 killed after tree branch falls during fireworks show in Rock Island, Ill.

 ROCK ISLAND, Ill.
-(WLS) --Two people were killed killed and five others injured after a tree branch collapsed on them during a fireworks event in Rock Island, Ill.
+(WLS) --Two people were killed and five others injured after a tree branch collapsed on them during a fireworks event in Rock Island, Ill.

-It happened suddenly Tuesday night at a celebration while dozens of people were sitting under a tree.
-Many got away safely and others tried to lift up the giant branch to help those trapped beneath it.
+It happened suddenly Tuesday night at a celebration while dozens of people were sitting under a tree near the Rock Island County Courthouse.
+The Red, White and Boom fireworks show had started minutes before.

 The Rock Island Sheriff's Department said the branch fell without any warning, crushing families sitting underneath the tree.